-Contact Hours/ Week : 3 (L)+1(T) Credits : 3.5
+Contact Hours/ Week 4 (L) Credits 4

-Total Lecture Hours : 39 +13 CIE Marks : 50
+Total Lecture Hours 52 CIE Marks 50

-Total Tutorial Hours : 13 SEE Marks : 50
+Total Tutorial Hours 00 SEE Marks 50

-Sub.
-Code : 3MAT3B
+Sub Code 3RMAT3B Semester III

 Prerequisites: Engineering Mathematics-I and Engineering Mathematics-II.
-Course objectives:

 - 1. To introduce the concept of analytic function, transformation for mapping. - 2.
 To introduce the concept of complex variables to evaluate the integrals - 3.
 To introduce the concept of partial differential equations, use separation of variable method to solve wave, heat and Laplace equations. - 4.
-To represent a periodic signal as an infinite sum of sine wave components. - 5.
+To make the student to solve system of linear equations, carryout matrix operations, determine the eigen values & eigenvectors. - 5.
 To find optimal solutions to engineering problems whose optimum may be a certain quantity, shape and function..

 - 1. Apply basic mathematical operations on complex numbers in Cartesian and polar forms.
 Determine continuity/differentiability/analyticity of a function and find the derivative of a function.
 Identify the transformation (L3,L1) - 2.
 Evaluate a contour integral using Cauchy's integral formula.
 Compute singularities and also the residues (L3). - 3.
 Formulate and solve partial differential equations.
-Use of separation of variable method to solve wave, heat and Laplace equations(L4).

-- 4. Represent a periodic function as a Fourier series.
+Use of separation of variable method to solve wave, heat and Laplace equations(L4). - 4.
+Represent a periodic function as a Fourier series.
 Determine the Fourier transform of a given function(L3). - 5.
 Compute extreme values of a variational problems like geodesics, least time and shortest path(L3).

 Functions of complex variable, Definition of Limit, Continuity, Differentiability.
 Analytic functions, Cauchy's-Reimann equation in Cartesian and polar forms (Statement only), Properties of analytic functions(Statement only).
-Geometrical representation f(z)=w, Conformal transformation: $w=e^z$, $w=z + \frac{1}{z}$, $w=z^2$, w=cosh z.
+Geometrical representation f(z)=w, Conformal transformation: $w=e^z$, $w=z + \frac{1}{z}$, $w=z^2$, $w=\cosh z$.